-- salt\content\staging\advance is the advance time for the content staging window to open, in hours.
-This is the number of hours before installation starts, that package downloads can begin. - salt\content\staging\window is the duration of the content staging window, in hours.
+- salt_content_staging_advance is the advance time for the content staging window to open, in hours.
+This is the number of hours before installation starts, that package downloads can begin. - salt_content_staging_window is the duration of the content staging window, in hours.
 This is the amount of time clients have to stage packages before installation begins.

-For example, if salt\content\staging\advance is set to six hours, and salt\content\staging\window is set to two hours, the staging window will open six hours before the installation time, and remain open for two hours.
-No packages will be downloaded in the four remaining hours until installation starts.
+For example, if salt_content_staging_advance is set to six hours, and salt_content_staging_window is set to two hours, the staging window opens six hours before the installation time, and remain open for two hours.
+No packages are downloaded in the four remaining hours until installation starts.

-If you set the same value for both salt\content\staging\advance and salt\content\staging\window packages will be able to be downloaded until installation begins.
+If you set the same value for both salt_content_staging_advance and salt_content_staging_window packages are able to be downloaded until installation begins.

-Configure the content staging parameters in /usr/share/rhn/config-defaults/rhn\java.conf.
+Configure the content staging parameters in /usr/share/rhn/config-defaults/rhn_java.conf.